TOTO (TOTDY) — Investment Tree v1

 XI.
 Long-term holdability verdict

 Per durability_test.md: aggregate score 20/25 (matches GOOGL in the StockNews library).
 0 fatal flags.
-Long-term holdable for 5-10 year position with explicit cycle awareness.
+Long-term holdable for 5-10 year position with explicit cycle awareness AND OEM/platform concentration awareness (Leaf 4.5) — but only at a sensible entry, which $49.30 is not.

 XII.
 Section XII — Investment Scorecard (per MANUAL_en.md Part K.6 + K.10)